What Is Friendship?

 Emotional support in online and offline friendships

 Friendships, whether online or in-person, can provide emotional support, with differing techniques.
 Offline interactions often rely on physical cues, such as body language and vocal inflections, to deliver support.
-A hug, a sympathetic look, or sitting together in silence are all ways to offer emotional support.
+A hug, a sympathetic look, or sitting together in silence are all ways to offer emotional support for your friends.

 In online friendships, emotional support may rely more heavily on written communication or voice and video calls.
 While this type of connection may seem less intimate than in-person support, online friends can still provide emotional assistance.
-Thoughtful messages, virtual check-ins, and the ability to express oneself in writing can also be beneficial forms of emotional support.
+Thoughtful messages, virtual check-ins, and the ability to express oneself in writing can also be beneficial forms of emotional support between friends.

 Friendships can play a role in personal growth and development.
 Through interactions with friends, individuals can gain new perspectives, challenge their beliefs, and expand their understanding of the world.
 Friends often serve as sounding boards for ideas and aspirations, providing feedback that can foster personal and professional development.